 [12] links, as well as very high speed FSO [13].
-In the present work new Wi-Fi (IEEE 802.11 a,g) results arise, using personal mode WPA2, through OSI levels 4 and 7.
-Performance is evaluated in laboratory measurements of WPA2 point-to-point links using new available equipments.
-Comparisons are made to corresponding results obtained for open links.
+In the present work new Wi-Fi (IEEE 802.11 a,g) results arise, using personal mode WPA, through OSI levels 4 and 7.
+Performance is evaluated in laboratory measurements of WPA point-to-multipoint links using new available equipments.
+Comparisons are made to corresponding results obtained for point-to-point links.